andrewheusser/nyu-thesis/chapter1.markdown

 \begin{figure}
   \centering
   \includegraphics[width=\textwidth]{figures/chapter1_suppfigure1.eps}
-  \caption[Behavioral Experiment 3: Proportion of trials recalled by serial position]{\textit{Proportion of trials recalled as a function of serial position.} The proportion of freely recalled items is plotted as a function of the serial position in which the object was studied.
+  \caption[Behavioral experiment 3: Proportion of trials recalled by serial position]{\textit{Proportion of trials recalled as a function of serial position.} The proportion of freely recalled items is plotted as a function of the serial position in which the object was studied.
 Boundary trials are in yellow and non-boundary trials are in green.
 Error bars represent the standard error of the mean across subjects.}
   \label{chapter1_suppfigure1}
 \end{figure}

 \begin{figure}
   \centering
   \includegraphics[width=\textwidth]{figures/chapter1_suppfigure2.eps}
-  \caption[Behavioral Experiment 3: Lag conditional response probability.]{\textit{Lag conditional response probability.} Given the recall of a particular item, this figure shows the probability of the next recalled item as a function of its lag from the currently recalled item.
+  \caption[Behavioral experiment 3: Lag conditional response probability.]{\textit{Lag conditional response probability.} Given the recall of a particular item, this figure shows the probability of the next recalled item as a function of its lag from the currently recalled item.
 On the y-axis is the conditional response probability and on the x-axis is the serial recall lag.
 For example, serial recall lag of 1 represents the likelihood of transitioning from n to n+1.}
   \label{chapter1_suppfigure2}
 \end{figure}